googleapis/proto-plus-python/docs/messages.rst

    :class:`proto.Message` defines a helper message, :meth:`~.Message.copy_from` to help make the distinction clear when reading code.
-   The semantics of :meth:`~.Message.copy_from` are addentical to regular assignment.
+   The semantics of :meth:`~.Message.copy_from` are identical to the field assignment behavior described above.

    .. code-block:: python